TrueMordecai/sfml_mEntity/README.md

 This is a small class that aim to help with the animation of sprite with sfml Can be easily adapted to CSFML
+The main show a little exemple on how to use it

 # Usage